DigiKrafting/blender_addon_ui/README.md

 # Blender Addon UI

-Customised Blender UI focused on Modeling, Rigging and UV.
+Customised Blender UI focused on Modeling and Rigging.

+\* Updating ... to Blender 2.80.0 Beta+ ... \*

+(This is a WIP designed to make commonly used functions more accessible and less keyboard shortcut dependant and thus more graphics tablet friendly)

 # Features

 - Customised Helper Menus and Toolbars
-- Default toolbars and menu's are accessible via a ">" toggle button
-- blender_addon_pipeline Intergration
+- DKS Blender Addon's Intergration

 ## Model